Hyundai Tucson review - Interior, design and technology

 - 1Hyundai Tucson reviewThe Hyundai Tucson comes with a long kit list, family-friendly practicality and good looks

-- 2Engines, performance and driveSmooth and powerful engines are offered, but mild hybrid doesn't offer cost savings you'd expect
+- 2Engines, performance and driveSmooth and powerful engines are offered, but mild-hybrid tech doesn't deliver the cost savings you'd expect

-- 4Interior, design and technology - currently readingFunctional and clean design outside, if lacking a little flair inside
+- 4Interior, design and technology - currently readingThe Tucson offers a functional and clean exterior design, but the interior lacks flair

-- 5Practicality, comfort and boot spaceThe Tucson is a reasonably spacious crossover, and is ideal for growing families
+- 5Practicality, comfort and boot spaceThe Tucson is a reasonably spacious crossover - ideal for growing families

-- 6Reliability and SafetyPlenty of safety kit and a brilliant five-year warranty will give buyers some peace of mind
+- 6Reliability and SafetyThe Tucson's excellent safety kit and a reassuring five-year warranty will give buyers peace of mind